 What if I, or someone else at DIS, tests positive for COVID-19?

-Any student who tests positive for COVID-19 or has been identified as a ‘close contact’ based on local public health guidance, will be fully supported through any necessary testing and isolation, including academic support and continuation of coursework from a distance.
+Any student who tests positive for COVID-19 or has been identified as a ‘close contact’ based on local public health guidance, will be fully supported through any necessary testing and isolation or quarantine at no cost to the student, including academic support and continuation of coursework from a distance.
 If students become ill, DIS will help with seeking medical treatment; testing and medical care will be reimbursed through DIS insurance per the policy details.

 What will be required of me to be successful abroad during COVID-19?

 Flexibility: As in the U.S., conditions and recommendations are still changing in relation to COVID-19.
-Just like on your home campus, DIS will need to respond by adjusting recommended protocols, class schedules, field study or study tour destinations, etc, sometimes with very little notice.
+Just like on your home campus, DIS will need to respond by adjusting recommended protocols, class schedules, field study or study tour destinations, etc., sometimes with very little notice.
 Please prepare to be flexible.
-At some point you may need to stay home for a period as a result of illness, exposure, or a community lockdown; DIS is prepared to support you through any of these scenarios.
+At some point you may need to stay home for a period due to illness, exposure, or a community lockdown; DIS is prepared to support you through any of these scenarios.

 Respect: You may find Scandinavian approaches to COVID-19 different from those at home.
 Take the opportunity to learn and ask questions while remembering to approach your local community with grace and respect.

 Compliance: Any measures implemented to protect you and the community from COVID-19 are only effective if they are followed by everyone.
-Laws and guidelines regarding social distancing and other practices may be updated at any time – and whether you assess them to be effective in mitigating the spread of COVID-19, DIS will require all students to comply with all local guidance.
+Laws and public health guidelines may be updated at any time – and whether you assess them to be effective in mitigating the spread of COVID-19, DIS will require all students to comply with all local guidance.
 This may include monitoring temperatures, hand washing, mask wearing, sanitizing, social distancing, and cooperation with recommended COVID-19 testing and contact tracing processes.
 Failure to comply with these rules and precautions is a violation of the DIS Code of Student Responsibility – but more importantly, we ask students to comply for the benefit of the community, even when no one is watching.